wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

   You can access it by navigating to a specific dashboard from the Dashboards Browser page.

-* Dashboard editor to create a new dashboard
+* Create a dashboard wizard

   You can access it by navigating to **Dashboards > Create Dashboard** from the toolbar.